Volkswagen ID. Buzz: Cargo

+Euro NCAP awarded the ID Buzz Cargo a Platinum safety rating for commercial vehicles in March 2024.
+It achieved the highest level in four out of six categories for AEB Car-to-Car, Lane Support Systems, Speed Assist Systems and Occupant Status Monitoring with an overall score of 83%.

 Future development

 ID.
 California

 In December 2021, Volkswagen confirmed the ID.
 Buzz would be used as the basis for a future motorhome version, tentatively named ID.
 California.
+In August 2023, Edison Media reported that the project was delayed due to weight concerns.

-VW currently market a T6-based campervan in Europe as the Volkswagen California.
+Instead, VW currently market a T6-based campervan in Europe as the Volkswagen California, and presented a T7 Multivan "California Concept" in August 2023 planned for 2024 and including Hybrid variants.

 Autonomous driving

 According to the chief executive of VW Autonomy, Alex Hitzinger, the ID.
 Buzz minivan is the basis of Volkswagen's self-driving automobile, and could be used for VW's ride-pooling service branded MOIA, competing with Uber.
 MOIA launched in April 2019, serving Hamburg, Germany, after a 2018 trial with a small fleet of battery electric Multivan T6 vehicles.
 The autonomous features are part of the "I.D.
 Pilot" mode, which is anticipated to become available in 2025.

 In 2021, late prototype versions of the production ID.
 Buzz were fitted with autonomous vehicle hardware and software from Argo AI for testing on public roads in Munich and at the company's private test track near the Munich airport.
 Previously in 2019, VW had invested US$2.6 billion in Argo as part of a partnership with Ford Motor Company to develop autonomous vehicles.
 On 26 October 2022, with Argo announcing its closure, VW said it would pursue automation technology with Bosch and Horizon Robotics instead.